ppy/osu-wiki/news/2024/2024-06-17-the-followpoint-dressurf-top-keyboard-smasher.md

 *What do you feel like most people don't truly realize about being a top player, especially in the highest ranks?*

-> There's undeniable pressure that I always expect and get, Such as setting 1900pp's or trying to maintain current spot...
+> There's undeniable pressure that I always expect and get, such as setting 1900pp's or trying to maintain current spot...
 So I always practice off-stream to get in shape, exploring pending tab on webpage, downloading new charts, rating them to play on stream later.

 *Who would you say are the best osu!mania player(s) at the moment that aren't you, and why?*

-> I think the term "best" is very subjective, if I see "best" in terms of inspiring and drawing players into the osu!mania scene, I must say jhlee0133 for 7key genre, Sillyfangirl for 4k genre.
+> I think the term "best" is very subjective, if I see "best" in terms of inspiring and drawing players into the osu!mania scene, I must say [jhlee0133](https://osu.ppy.sh/users/140148) for 7K genre, [SillyFangirl](https://osu.ppy.sh/users/2288363) for 4K genre.

 *Is there any advice that you would give to people who are just starting out, or are wanting to improve to one day be like you?*